hifarrer/robotusplatformv2/README.md

 - "Make this image more colorful and vibrant"
 - "Change the background to a forest scene"

-**Video Generation**:
+**Video Generation** (upload images first):
-- "Create a video of waves crashing on a beach"
+- "Make a video from this image with smooth transitions"
-- "Make a video from these images with smooth transitions" (upload images)
+- "Animate this image into a video"

 ### File Upload